emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

 ![R Squared Graphs (Summary)](/Images/split_total_correlation_summary.png)

 ## Insights
+- **General Trend**: Scrolling through **Graph 1 (Split Time Correlations)**, R squared values increase, peaking around the end phase of the race.
+This demonstrates how the latter half of the race plays a more significant role in final performance compared to the first half.
+- **Strongest Predictors**: **Graph 2 (Split Correlations Summary)** summarizes all the R squared values, with the Hurdle 8 split revealed to have the strongest correlation to final time (R squared value: `0.562`).
+Following it are Hurdles 9 and 7, cementing this late-race portion as the most vital for success in this race.
+- **Other Notable Points**
+    - The Run in split has the weakest correlation of all splits.
+This may be due to several factors, like the lack of mental pacing, technique breakdown, and the inclusion of heat and semifinal data (where athletes usually slow down before the finish line).
+    - Hurdle 10 has a notably weaker correlation than the other hurdle splits in the second half, likely for the same reasons as the run in.

 ## What varying stride patterns are used by these athletes and how do they affect their performance?
+Adding to the differing race strategies of each athlete are their stride patterns.
+The number of strides taken between each hurdle is crucial to race planning and rhythm over the barriers, and as the race progresses, stride count generally increases.
+The three athletes covered in this project all have made use of various stride patterns over their careers, but have settled into their own unique patterns, reflecting their overall race strategy and capability as an athlete.
+The following visualization considers normal vs. changed stride patterns - this compares each athlete's times when using their primary stride pattern vs. other races when they choose an alternate pattern.

+- **Benjamin Normal Pattern**: 20 steps to H1, 13 steps to each hurdle through H10

+Benjamin's normal pattern is often considered the gold standard of the 400 meter hurdles.
+Holding the same number of steps through the whole race is indicative of consistency and strength.

+- **Warholm Normal Pattern**: 20 steps to H1, 13 steps to each hurdle through H9, 15 steps to H10

+Warholm's pattern follows Benjamin until hurdle 10: he switches to 15 steps on the last hurdle, likely as a result of fatigue from his strategy of going fast in the start phase.

+- **dos Santos Normal Pattern**: 20 steps to H1, 13 steps to H2, 12 steps to each hurdle through H6, 13 steps to each hurdle through H10

+dos Santos's height (6' 7") allows him to comfortably 12-step hurdles in the middle phase of the race, allowing for a smoother run in hurdles 3-6.
+However, using an even number of steps requires alternating of the lead leg, which is technically challenging to do consistently for most hurdlers with a dominant leg.

 ### Generating Visualization
 ### Stride Pattern Time Distribution